 4GB is a giant set of RAM to be able to play with (the most any other iPad has included is 2GB, in the iPad Air 2; all other iPads have come with 1GB or less), making multitasking a breeze and performance red-hot.
 Sure enough, the iPad Pro turned in a domainant performence in Macworld's battery of lab tests.

 The iPad Pro has a slightly unusual set of storage flavours.
-Whereas most recent iOS devices have offered three configurations (16GB, 64GB and 128GB, with the 32GB inbetweener much mourned), the Wi-Fi-only version of the Pro comes with just two: 32GB or 128GB.
-And if you want the cellular model then you've only got one option: the full monty 128GB.
+Whereas most recent iOS devices have offered three configurations (16GB, 64GB and 128GB, with the 32GB inbetweener much mourned), the Wi-Fi-only version of the Pro comes with: 32GB, 128GB and 256GB.
+And if you want the cellular model then you've two options: the 128GB and the 256GB model.

 The iPad Pro comes with an 8Mp (megapixel) rear-facing iSight camera.
 Specs-wise it's identical to the rear camera on the iPad Air 2, which means:

 - Backside illumination

 - Improved face detection